Stroke Rehabilitation - What to Expect After a Stroke

 The brain is a remarkable organ that has the ability

 to rewire itself to some degree.
-Parts of the brain that have not been affected
+Areas damaged by a stroke may be able to work again.
+And parts of the brain that have not been affected

 by the stroke may be able to take over for the damaged areas, doing some

 of the tasks formerly controlled by the affected areas.

 your improvement in motor functioning—walking, using your arms and legs—comes